Certified dimension reduction in nonlinear Bayesian inverse problems

 where $\sigma_i^2$ is the $i$-th eigenvalue of $\Sigma$.
 This relation shows that a strong decay in the spectrum of $\Sigma$ ensures the mean squared error can be arbitrarily small for some $r\ll d$.
 The eigenvectors of $\Sigma$ are called the Karhunen--Loève modes of $X$ and $m + P_r (X-m)$ corresponds to the truncated Karhunen--Loève decomposition of $X$.

 This methodology can be used to approximate the prior distribution $\mu$.
-Assuming $X\sim\mu$ has mean $m=\mathbb{E}(X)$ and covariance matrix $\Sigma$, let $\mu_r$ be the distribution of $m+P_r (X-m)$, where $P_r$ is the rank-$r$ orthogonal projector onto the dominant eigenspace of $\Sigma$.
-As proposed in \cite{Li2006,marzouk2009dimensionality,Li2015}, we can then introduce the approximate posterior $\tilde\nu_r$ such that
+Assuming $X\sim\mu$ has mean $m=\mathbb{E}(X)$ and covariance matrix $\Sigma$, let $\mu_r$ be the distribution of $m+P_r (X-m)$, where $P_r$ is the rank-$r$ orthogonal projector onto the dominant eigenspace of the prior covariance matrix $\Sigma$.
+As proposed in \cite{li2006efficient,marzouk2009dimensionality,li2015note}, we can then introduce the approximate posterior $\tilde\nu_r$ such that

-This Karhunen--Loève-based dimension reduction and the dimension reduction method primarily considered in this paper yield \emph{different approximation formats} for the posterior measure: the latter considers approximate measures that are fully supported on $\mathbb{R}^d$, while the former seeks an approximate measure that is defined on a low-dimensional affine subspace of $\mathbb{R}^d$ (i.e., $m + \text{Im}(P_r)$).
+This Karhunen--Loève-based dimension reduction and the dimension reduction method primarily considered in this paper yield \emph{different approximation formats} for the posterior measure: the latter considers approximate measures that are fully supported on $\mathrm{supp}(\mu)$ (which is convex by Assumption \ref{assu:convexityOfV}), while the former seeks an approximate measure that is supported on $\mathrm{supp}(\mu_r) = \mathrm{supp}(\mu) \cap \{m + \text{Im}(P_r)\}$.
 The difference in support makes the two approximations hard to compare since, by construction, the divergence $\Dkl( \nu || \nut_r)$ is infinite.
-This is hardly surprising, as Karhunen--Loève dimension reduction does not try to minimize $\Dkl( \nu \vert\vert \nut_r)$, but rather focuses on the the mean squared error $\Ex(\| (X-m) - P_r(X-m) \|^2)$, with $X \sim \mu$.
+This is hardly surprising, as Karhunen--Loève dimension reduction does not try to minimize $\Dkl( \nu \vert\vert \nut_r)$, but rather focuses on the mean squared error $\Ex(\| (X-m) - P_r(X-m) \|^2)$, with $X \sim \mu$.